vladc15/StableDiffusion/README.md

-# Text-to-Image and Image-to-Image Generation using Stable Diffusion
+# Stable Diffusion in Text-to-Image and Image-to-Image Generation

 ## Introduction